NightWatchman/auto-delete-bucket/README.md

+## Depreciated

+The CDK now has native support for this functionality via the `autoDeleteObjects` property, and this package is no longer necessary or supported.

 ## What it does

 Creates an S3 bucket in Cloud Formation that, when used with `removalPolicy: RemovalPolicy.DESTROY`, can destroy the bucket even if it's not empty.